thecristen/dotcom/README.md

 For more information about the initial setup, running the tests, and adding new ones please see this wiki [article](https://github.com/mbta/wiki/blob/master/website/testing/backstop.md).

+### Other helpful test scripts

+All run from the main folder:

+* `npm run backstop:reference` — create new backstop reference images
+* `npm run backstop:bless` — allow backstop tests to run after changing the backstop.json file without creating new reference images
+* `npm run brunch:build` — builds the static files
+* `semaphore/smoke_test.sh` - tries to hit all the URLs on your server.
+  Requires wget (installable with `brew install wget`)

 ## Environment Variables

-The following variables can be used in your development environment.
+The following variables are used in your development environment:

 ### `V3_API_KEY`